 When you have tooth pain, you think to visit the dentist.
 But what about headaches, neck pain, or snoring?
-Dr. Robert Gauthier and his dental team have advanced training and experience in treating a variety of dental concerns in Northborough, MA.
+Dr. Robert Gauthier and his dental team have advanced training and experience in treating many types of dental concerns in Northborough, MA.

 Dental problems like broken teeth, missing teeth, or teeth that are crooked are more than a cosmetic concern.
 These problems can have a significant impact on the overall health and function of your smile.